-When providing advice and assistance to the Commission in the context of Article 56(2), the Board shall in particular:
+When providing advice and assistance to the Commission in the context of Article 56(2), The Board shall advice and assist the Commission and the Member States in order to facilitate the consistent and effective application of this Regulation.
+For this purpose the Board may shall in particular:

-- (a) collect and share expertise and best practices among Member States; - (b) contribute to uniform administrative practices in the Member States, including for the functioning of regulatory sandboxes referred to in Article 53; - (c) issue opinions, recommendations or written contributions on matters related to the implementation of this Regulation, in particular - (i) on technical specifications or existing standards regarding the requirements set out in Title III, Chapter 2, - (ii) on the use of harmonised standards or common specifications referred to in Articles 40 and 41, - (iii) on the preparation of guidance documents, including the guidelines concerning the setting of administrative fines referred to in Article 71:; - (d) issue an advisory opinion on the need for amendment of Annex I and Annex III, including in light of available evidence.
+- (a) collect and share technical and regulatory expertise and best practices among Member States; - (b) contribute to uniform the harmonisation of administrative practices in the Member States, including in relation to for the derogation from the conformity assessment procedures referred to in Article 47, the functioning of regulatory sandboxes and testing in real world conditions referred to in Article 53, 54 and 54a; - (c) upon the request of the Commission or on its own initiative, issue opinions, recommendations or written opinions contributions on any relevant matters related to the implementation of this Regulation and to its consistent and effective application, including: in particular - (i) on technical specifications or existing standards regarding the requirements set out in Title III, Chapter 2, - (ii) on the use of harmonised standards or common specifications referred to in Articles 40 and 41, - (iii) on the preparation of guidance documents, including the guidelines concerning the setting of administrative fines referred to in Article 71-; - (d) issue an advisory opinion on the need for amendment of Annex I and Annex III, including in light of available evidence. advise the Commission on the potential need for amendment of Annexes I and III in accordance with Articles 4 and 7, taking into account relevant available evidence and the latest develoments in technology - (e) advise the Commission during the preparation of delegated or implementing act pursuant to this Regulation;